Arosian-Stagg/TF2-Binds/README.md

 Soldier: Simple rocket jump script for lazy people and quick conch with hold down M2(hold down) = Pulls out slot 2 and uses banner, FUN FACT if you keep holding mouse 2 even when ur done blowing you can hold the charge until you need to activate. upon release it goes back to slot 1 regardless.
-M3 = a simple rocket jump script for meduim sized jumps. for longer ones do it ur self ya lazy chuckle nuts :D Q used for cow mangler on those rare ocassions
+M3 = a simple rocket jump script for meduim sized jumps. for longer ones do it ur self ya lazy chuckle nuts :D Q used for cow mangler on those rare ocassions, secondary action

 Pyro: just a simple fast fire for the flare gun M3(hold down) = pulls out flaregun and fires, upon release goes back to last slot